Be a change agent

 EIT RawMaterials grant

 Students enrolled in the AMIS Programme are entitled to the following EIT RawMaterials grant:

-Added Value Student Activities grant (AVSA grant): this grant of €13,500 is additionally awarded to all students enrolled in a EIT RawMaterials, EIT-labelled programme.
+Added Value Student Activities grant (AVSA grant): this grant of €13,500 can be awarded to students enrolled in a EIT RawMaterials, EIT-labelled programme under certain criteria.
 It covers travel, subsistence and living costs for students to participate in the following activities: